sydneyseid/MIST-4610-Project-1/README.md

 Query 6 Description:

 Query 6 lists the items in the pro shop’s inventory that are the brand Nike.
-The results are ordered in ascending order of the item price.

 <img width="425" alt="Screenshot 2024-03-26 at 4 58 10 PM" src="https://github.com/avanish-thota27/MIST4610GroupProject01/assets/152564332/35134449-5037-4cab-b4b9-8be93ba7570c">